Titanosauria: Head and neck

 The heads of titanosaurs are poorly known.
 However, several different cranial morphologies are apparent.
 In some species, such as Sarmientosaurus, the head resembled that of brachiosaurids.
 In others, such as Rapetosaurus and Nemegtosaurus, the head resembled that of diplodocids.
 In some titanosaurs, the skull was especially diplodocid-like due to square-shaped jaws; the titanosaur Antarctosaurus is especially similar to the rebbachisaurid Nigersaurus.
 Titanosaurs had small heads, even when compared with other sauropods.
 The head was also wide, similar to the heads of Camarasaurus and Brachiosaurus, though somewhat more elongated.
 Titanosaurian nostrils were large ("macronarian") and all had crests formed by the nasal bones.
 Their teeth were either somewhat spatulate (spoon-like) or like pegs or pencils, but were always very small.

 Titanosaur necks were of average length for sauropods, and their tails were whip-like though not as long as in the diplodocids.
 While the pelvis was slimmer than some sauropods, the pectoral (chest) area was much wider, giving them a uniquely "wide-legged" stance.
-As a result, the fossilized trackways of titanosaurs are distinctly broader than other sauropods.
+As a result, the fossilized trackways of titanosaurs are distinctly broader than those of other sauropods.
 Their forelimbs were also stocky, and often longer than their hind limbs.
 Unlike other sauropods, some titanosaurs had no digits, walking only on horseshoe-shaped "stumps" made up of the columnar metacarpal bones.
 Their vertebrae (back bones) were solid (not hollowed-out), which may be a reversal to more basal saurischian characteristics.
 Their spinal column was relatively flexible, likely making them more agile than other sauropods, though at the expense of rearing on their hind legs compared to the Diplodocoids.
 One of the most characteristic features shared by most titanosaurs were their procoelous caudal vertebrae, with ball-and-socket articulations between the vertebral centra.